 To disable an email, click the Edit link.
 You’ll see the toggle to disable or enable the notification.

-Disabling emails is a global setting.
-That email will be disabled for all cycles, until it is re-enabled.
+Disabling an email is a global setting.
+That email will be disabled for all cycles until it is re-enabled.

 As you edit, you’ll notice placeholder text in some of your default templates.
 That is text Small Improvements fills in for you, so the email is more personal to the recipient.
 For instance, if it says “Dear Recipient’s first name” in the template, then the resulting email will say “Dear Juan” when the email is delivered to Juan, and it will say “Dear Janice” when the email is delivered to Janice.

 Typically, we address the recipient by their first name, and we use the pronouns they specify in their profile.